dojo/docs/dojo/query.rst

 When you are not using Dojo base (running async without a dependency on base module "dojo"), the default selector engine level is "css3".
 Again, if you are using Dojo base, the default is "acme".

+The summarize, the two alternate selector engines included with Dojo have the following features (which can be selected explicitly or by the module's CSS level needs):
+* acme - Designed to have full CSS3 support.
+* lite - Basic CSS2 level queries, consisting of elemental selectors: .class, #id, tag, and star, attribute selectors, and child (>), descendant (space), and union (,) combinators.
+With a native selector engine, the lite engine does not support pseudo classes.

 Specifying Selector Level
 -------------------------